Launching new

 6. If the product has shiny text or any other shiny parts it should be visible.

-As for the aesthetics, there can be quite a bit of creativity in the flat lays, but if you are on a mission to create photography for the ecommerce, these are our recommendations to be aware of:
+As for the aesthetics, there can be quite a bit of creativity in the flat lays, but if you are on a mission to create photography for the ecommerce to cause visual interest, these are our recommendations to be aware of:

 1. The angles of shooting must match angles in the client order form or reference images.